savob/savobajic.ca/content/work experience/summer-research.md

 I began working a couple of weeks after my studies were finished so I could visit my family before starting work.
 I began by reading through several papers provided to me by my supervisor and then began drafting up designs for the 3D magnetic field generator he tasked me with.
+I did the vast majority of work from home, going into the lab only to take measurements or assemble the hardware.
 I finished my term about four months later when I left to visit family in Europe.

 At the start of June, there was a one week IEEE International Conference on Robotics and Automation (ICRA) that was being organized by the head of our lab and was hosted virtually, so I attended some workshops related to my current project and